-The 10 Best Films Shot by Cinematographer Roger Deakins
+The 11 Best Films Shot by Cinematographer Roger Deakins

 Deakins is a master cinematographer not just because the films he shoots are gorgeous (they are), but because the way in which he approaches a film is unique and, at times, unconventional.
 He uses light in an incredibly distinct way, and yet the feel of a Roger Deakins-shot film never detracts from the story at hand.
 Moreover, if the story is, say, subpar, Deakins’ work automatically elevates the material at hand.

-For some insane reason Deakins has yet to win an Oscar even though he’s been nominated thirteen times, but by most accounts that could finally change with his work on Blade Runner 2049, his first sci-fi film since 1984’s 1984.
-So in anticipation of Blade Runner 2049, but most importantly in celebration of Deakins’ work, I decided to pick out Deakins’ 10 best-shot films.
-The truth is this list could be twice as long without getting into iffy quality—the guy is a bona fide master—but, for the purposes of this list, I’ve arbitrarily narrowed it down to 10.
+For some insane reason Deakins won his first Oscar for 2018’s Blade Runner 2049, but he could be on tap to win his second with the astounding World War I film 1917.
+So in anticipation of 1917 (which opens in limited release on Christmas Day), but most importantly in celebration of Deakins’ work, I decided to pick out Deakins’ 11 best-shot films.
+The truth is this list could be twice as long without getting into iffy quality—the guy is a bona fide master—but, for the purposes of this list, I’ve arbitrarily narrowed it down to 11.

 So behold, the films that showcase Roger Deakins’ best work.